 Estimating the Effects of Democratization in African Countries: A Simultaneous Equations Approach

-This paper analyzes impacts of democratization in Africa, including effects of improved, property rights on economic growth and of greater political participation on civil violence.
-Democracy is endogenous to economic growth and other outcomes, which hampers most, empirical analysis.
-This paper uses a minimum distance simultaneous equations estimation to, account for all endogenous variables while including time and country fixed effects.
+This paper analyzes impacts of democratization in Africa, including effects of improved property rights on economic growth and greater political participation on civil violence.
+Democracy is endogenous to economic growth and other outcomes, which hampers most empirical analysis.
+This paper uses a minimum distance simultaneous equations estimation to account for all endogenous variables and country fixed effects.
 The method yields a test of fit of the model, which is strong.
 Results indicate a positive significant effect of property rights institutions on economic growth in the presence of time and country fixed effects.
-Estimates also show a negative significant effect of political participation on civil violence and, strong effects of aid per capita on both economic growth and civil violence.
+Estimates also show a negative significant effect of political participation on civil violence and strong effects of Aid per capita on both economic growth and civil violence.

 Suggested Citation: Suggested Citation